seek-oss/skuba/.changeset/fast-items-build.md

 'skuba': minor
 ---

-release: Added changesets release functionality
+changesets: Integrate Changesets release workflow

-You can now use skuba to release packages with the changesets workflow using the new `skuba changesets` command.
-This is largely based on the [GitHub changesets action](https://github.com/changesets/action).
-Visit the [changesets deep-dive](https://seek-oss.github.io/skuba/docs/deep-dives/changesets.html) for more information.
+You can now release npm packages with the `skuba changesets` command, which is a Buildkite-compatible port of the [GitHub Changesets Release Action](https://github.com/changesets/action).
+See the [Changesets deep dive](https://seek-oss.github.io/skuba/docs/deep-dives/changesets.html) for more information.